-The online evaluation system has been designed with flexibility and extensibility in mind, in order to provide also interactive editing facilities, in addition to testing and grading.
+The online evaluation system has been designed with flexibility and extensibility in mind, in order to provide interactive editing facilities, in addition to testing and grading.
 Figure 2 synthesizes the modular structure of the Evaluation Section and Test Editing Section.
-Each of the modules interacts with the other components and provides some particular features that are further described.
+Each of the modules interacts with the other components and provides particular features that are described below.

-The main scope of the Evaluate OnLine Module is to facilitate the user authentication with a (name, password) pair and also to select the domain of interest.
-Apart from security reasons, authentication provides a mean to store and retrieve test results and information associated with a user.
-Thus, adaptive learning process is built on previously stored results (Section 4), and the application adjusts the difficulty of new tests based on past scores.
+The main scope of the Evaluate Online Module is to facilitate the user authentication with a (name, password) pair and also to select the domain of addition interest.
+In to increased security. authentication provides the means to store and retrieve test results and information associated with a user.
+Thus, the adaptive learning process is built on previously stored results (Section 4), and the application adjusts the difficulty of new tests based on past scores.
 Moreover, the application can provide the user with an evolution diagram constructed from the user score history.

 The Test Module delivers the current test and keeps track of the elapsed testing time.
-This module has an important algorithmic and decision component, which will be explained in Section 4, that provides the facility to build adaptive tests.
-It also interacts with the database to identify the questions.
-With interactive tests [17], the questions are displayed one at a time, allowing the interference of the user, who can decide to receive feedback on the current question or leave the test at any moment.
-The category of passive tests [17] has also been addressed in our implementation.
+This module has an important algorithmic and decision component, (explained in Section 4) that provides the ability to build adaptive tests.
+The Test Module also interacts with the database to identify the questions.

+With interactive tests [1], the questions are displayed one at a time, allowing the interference of the user, who can decide to receive feedback on the current question or leave the test at any moment.
+The category of passive tests [1] has also been addressed in our implementation.
 With passive tests, all test questions are displayed on a single web page, and the response order is thus more flexible: the user can answer the questions in any order he chooses.

-The Eval Module applies the grading system to evaluate the test answers.
-Furthermore, it provides a visual feedback with respect to the student evolution, using the user history to deliver an evolution diagram over taken tests.
+The Eval Module applies the grading system to evaluate test answers.
+Furthermore, it provides visual feedback with respect to the student evolution, and uses the stored history to deliver an evolution diagram over taken tests.

 We have also developed the editing facility, where the access is granted in the Edit Test Module by a secure login to the editing section.
-Our implementation has been advanced in several directions, included in the Options Module.
-The adding of new information to the online evaluation system, such as new domains, topics, sub-topics, new tests or new questions depending on the level of granularity selected by the user is a feature provided by the Add Module, while the Modify Module is particularly concerned with editing or deleting existing data.
+Our implementation features several editing possibilities, included in the Options Module.
+The addition of new information to the online evaluation system is a feature provided by the Add Module, while the Modify Module is particularly concerned with editing or deleting existing data.
+Such information includes new domains, topics, subtopics, new tests or questions that depend on the level of granularity selected by the user.
 Data modification can be done at different levels of granularity, ranging from domains to particular questions, time and score settings.
 Furthermore, the modules interact with the database in order to retrieve, store or modify information.